On an Information and Control Architecture for Future Electric Energy Systems: The Present Architecture of Electric Energy Systems

 The present architecture of power systems includes a well defined hierarchy of controls, many automatic and others manual, in order to ensure the system stays in the normal operating condition or returns quickly to the normal state when disrupted.

 The stable operation of alternating current based power systems requires the monitoring and control of several key variables.
 In addition to real and reactive power, the main variables that need to be controlled include voltage, frequency and the phase angle of voltage.
 Further at the distribution level power factor and harmonics are also important.
+The control loops can be described in terms of their input-output relationships.

 A few of the control loops at the transmission level are as follows: